UPDATED: July, 2019

 Thanks to Venturists for this image

-Belfast has emerged from its troubled and turbulent past as a welcoming, interesting city making it both a worthy destination for tourists and a great place to live.
+Belfast, one of the top places to visit in Northern Ireland, has emerged from its troubled and turbulent past as a welcoming, interesting city making it both a worthy destination for tourists and a great place to live.
 Although this resilient city and its residents are putting their sad history behind them, it’s never a good idea to completely forget the past or some say we are doomed to repeat it.
-For this reason many of Belfast’s most interesting sights tell the story of the troubles they have faced.
+For this reason, many of Belfast’s most interesting sights tell the story of the troubles they have faced.
 However, it’s done in a way that teaches and entertains rather than depresses.

 The city of Belfast is divided into quarters and each section has its own unique character and flavor.
 The Queen’s Quarter is home to the Queen’s University and Botanical Gardens.
 The Titanic Quarter is where you’ll find its namesake museum and upscale harborfront.
 The Gaeltacht Quarter is the cultural and political hub and the lively Cathedral Quarter is where you’ll go for nightlife and funky restaurants.